-Sadly however, many youngster can’t see a way to go on and choose to end their lives.
+Sadly, many young people who are bullied cannot see a way to go on and choose to end their lives.
+It becomes too much for them to cope with mentally.
 There has been many reports in the news lately of teens and youngsters taking their own lives.
 It’s hard for many to understand the suffering a bullied child goes through and how alone they feel, but it’s very real and if these children are from broken homes as well, they feel like they have nowhere to turn and no way out.

 Here are a few statistics from DO Some Thing and my thoughts on each quote.